wwymak/udacity-selfdrivingcar-nd/CarND-PID-Control-Project/README.md

 conditions, ie starting from the start point, which I would not be able to do automatically.

-It would also be interesting to explore newer tuning methods such as [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5038707/) neural network based PID controller
+It would also be interesting to explore newer tuning methods such as [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5038707/) neural network based PID controller.